 2. How will I know if my child needs extra support?

 At Ruishton C of E Primary the progress of all children is closely monitored by the Class Teachers.
 We work on the basis that all children need a little additional help from time to time!
-If you or the Class Teacher has any concerns about your child’s academic or social & emotional progress, health and wellbeing they will discuss your child’s needs with you and the SENCO.
+If you or the Class Teacher has any concerns about your child’s academic or social & emotional progress, health and wellbeing they will discuss your child’s needs with you and the SENDCO.
 A combination of review, observation and additional assessment will follow.
-If necessary a referral to external agencies can be made with your consent by completing an Early Help Assessment (EHA) with the SENCo.
+If necessary a referral to external agencies can be made with your consent by completing an Early Help Assessment (EHA) with the SENDCo.
 For children who require additional ongoing support an Education and Health Care Plan (EHCP) may be discussed to look at the long term outcomes for your child with your permission.

 3. Who might work with my Child?